Phoenix Self-Driving Car Accident Lawyer

 • Our experience.
 Understanding the law is one thing, but knowing how to make the law work for your clients takes years of hard-won experience.
 Our firm has practiced law for 40 years, and that history makes us better advocates for our clients.
 We will use all our combined knowledge and experience to protect your rights after an accident.

 • Our results.
-The best way to judge a law firm is by the results they achieve for their clients.
+The best way to judge a law firm is by the results it achieves for its clients.
 We are proud of our track record and have secured hundreds of millions of dollars in compensation for our clients.
-While we cannot promise you any particular amount for your injuries, we will fight for every dollar of compensation we can.
+While we cannot promise you any particular amount for your injuries, we will fight the insurance company for every dollar of compensation we can.

 • Our client reviews.
 Would you trust a mechanic if you knew people regularly had bad experiences at their shop?
 Probably not.
 The same idea is true for lawyers.
 We are proud to be a Most Admired Company in Arizona, a distinction we received for two consecutive years.
 Our clients rave about us in their reviews.
 Read what they have to say about us on our testimonials page.

 • Our approach.
-We pride ourselves on the complexity of the cases we handle and our collaborative approach.
+We pride ourselves on the complexity of our cases and our collaborative approach.
 Lawsuits involving self-driving vehicles are a relatively new field of litigation, one of which we are at the forefront.

 • Our resources.
 We have more than a dozen attorneys on staff and an extensive network of support personnel to meet your legal needs.
 No matter what kind of help you need or when you need it, we will do whatever we can to simplify your life and ease the burden of your injuries.